George Foreman And Joe Frazier Fight

 Despite being knocked down repeatedly in the first round, Frazier refused to quit.
 He kept getting up, determined to fight back.
 His resilience and determination are a testament to the human spirit.

 In life, you will inevitably face setbacks and challenges.
-The key is to never give up.
-Learn from your mistakes, pick yourself up, and keep moving forward.
+But the key is to never give up.
+Which means learn from your mistakes, pick yourself up, and keep moving forward.
 Perseverance is essential for achieving your goals.

 Prepare Thoroughly